azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     Console.WriteLine("\nDetect sentiment response:\n" + jsonResponse);
     ```

 7. Replace the code following TODO: 11 with the following:

-    ```c#
+    ```csharp
     //TODO: 11.Deserialize sentiment response and extract the score var result = JsonConvert.DeserializeObject<SentimentResponse>(jsonResponse);
     sentimentScore = result.documents[0].score;
     ```

 8. Finally, navigate to the Run method and replace the line following TODO: 12 with the following code:

-    ```c#
+    ```csharp
     //TODO: 12 Append sentiment score to chat message object msgObj.score = await GetSentimentScore(msgObj.message);
     ```

 9. Save the file.

 ### Task 2: Implement linguistic understanding

 In this task, you will create a LUIS app, publish it, and then enable the Event Processor to invoke LUIS using the REST API.

 1. Using a browser, navigate to <http://www.luis.ai>.

 2. Select **Sign in** **or create an account**.

     ![The Language Understanding Intelligent Service webpage with a Sign in or create an account button displays.](media/image110.png 'Language Understanding Intelligent Service webpage')

 3. Sign in using your Microsoft account (or \@Microsoft.com account if that is appropriate to you).
 The new account startup process may take a few minutes.

 4. Click **Accept**.

     ![The Accept button is clicked to agree to the LUIS Service App being connected to your account.](media/image111.png 'Accept button')

 5. You should be redirected to the LUIS Welcome page at <https://www.luis.ai/welcome>.
 Scroll down and click **Create LUIS app.**

     ![The Create LUIS app botton is clicked form the Welcome page of the LUIS AI Service.](media/image112.png 'Create LUIS app')

 6. Complete the additional info and terms of use form and select **Continue**.

     ![The Welcome to Language understanding webpage displays.](media/image113.png 'Welcome to Language')

 7. Under My Apps, select **Create New App**.

 8. Complete the Create a new app form by providing a name for your LUIS app, the culture and select **Done**.

     ![In the Create a new app dialog box, the Name field is set to awchat, and Culture is set to English.](media/image114.png 'Create new app')

 9. In a moment, your new app will appear.
 Click the app to see the details.

 10. In the menu bar, select **Publish**, select the appropriate region, and select Add Key.